 Type of exercise

-Comprehensive Communication with participation of WANO Crisis Center (Moscow) and domestic response organizations.
+Comprehensive Communication with participation of WANO Regional Crisis Center (Moscow) and domestic response organizations.

 Method of performing the exercise

-Schematic Performance of employees in the workplace with simulating the accident in BNPP-1 and informing to the WANO Crisis Center (Moscow) as per the regulation for information exchange and procedure on “how to plan, implement and evaluate the preparedness drills of emergencies at BNPP-1”
+Schematic Performance of employees in the workplace with simulating the accident in BNPP-1 and informing to the WANO Regional Crisis Center (Moscow) as per the regulation for information exchange and procedure on “how to plan, implement and evaluate the preparedness drills of emergencies at BNPP-1”

-Informing to the WANO Crisis Center (Moscow) and other member NPPs as per the regulation for information exchange and procedure on “how to inform the emergencies during the accident at BNPP-1”.
+Informing to the WANO Regional Crisis Center (Moscow) and other member NPPs as per the regulation for information exchange and procedure on “how to inform the emergencies during the accident at BNPP-1”.

 Organizing the information transfer in emergency preparedness exercises within RCC framework: